xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 invocation per token parsed).
 Instead, a new archetype `content_assist.arc` is introduced to select only the functions that an implementation is provided for.

-The BNF model models several classes from the OOA of OOA. `S_SYNC`, `S_SPARM`, `S_DT` and more are reflected in the model.
-Originally, these were intended so that the generation of the grammar could be used to generate and import function prototypes for the validation functions so they do not have to be generated by hand.
+The `BNF` model models several classes from the OOA of OOA. `S_SYNC`, `S_SPARM`, `S_DT` and more are reflected in the model.
+Originally, these were intended so that the generation of the grammar could be used to generate and import function prototypes for the validation functions so they do not have to be produced by hand.
 Over time, these classes have diverged from the OOA of OOA as it has evolved.
-A new archetype `ooa_functions.arc` shall be introduced to simply load the OOA of OOA and generate `S_SYNC` instances for each validation function which match the format of `S_SYNC` in the BNF model schema and can be loaded alongside the grammar instances.
+A new archetype `ooa_functions.arc` shall be introduced to simply load the OOA of OOA and generate `S_SYNC` instances for each validation function which match the format of `S_SYNC` in the `BNF` model schema and can be loaded alongside the grammar instances.

-Next, these functions and the rest of the BNF instances are loaded and `content_assist.arc` traverses every leaf node in the grammar and checks to see if there exists an instance of `S_SYNC` with the appropriate name for the leaf node, an instance of `CAF` is created and associated with the leaf node.
+Next, these functions and the rest of the `BNF` instances are loaded and `content_assist.arc` traverses every leaf node in the grammar and checks to see if there exists an instance of `S_SYNC` with the appropriate name for the leaf node, an instance of `CAF` is created and associated with the leaf node.

-The "Content Assist Function" (`CAF`) class was added to the BNF model to operate as a flag to indicate whether or not a valid content assist function exists.
+The "Content Assist Function" (`CAF`) class was added to the `BNF` model to operate as a flag to indicate whether or not a valid content assist function exists.
 The association is formalized by `CAF`, so this does not affect any PEI data that is generated by `pt_antlr`.